gravitational/teleport/docs/4.1/ssh_gsuite.md

 $ sudo journalctl -fu teleport
 ```

-If you wish to increase the verbosity of Teleport's syslog, you can pass
+If you wish to increase the verbosity of Teleport's syslog, you can pass the
-`--debug` flag to `teleport start` command.
+[`--debug`](cli-docs.md#teleport-start) flag to `teleport start` command.